csik/4240_Syllabus/assignments.md

 ## Final exam

-The final exam will be a written exam where you craft a critically engaged design analysis and exploration on a topic in current events.
+The optional final exam will be a written exam where you craft a critically engaged design analysis and exploration on a topic in current events.
 You'll be allowed to choose from several of the design strategies covered in the course.
 The exam questions (minus the topic and which strategies to use) will be released before exam period so that you can prepare for it.

+If you don't take the exam, your grade on it will be the same as the points you scored in the other activities divided by 85.
+IE, if you have received 80/85 (94.11%) points by the end of the semester, and choose not to take the final, you'll receive (80/85)*15 on the final, making your final exam and your final course score 94.11.

 ## Grade breakdown

--   5%: Lecture Quizzes
+-   07.5%:  Active Learning & Pre-Lecture Quizzes
+-   35.0%:  Design workbook
--   40%: Design workbook
+-   07.5%:  Design workbook critiques
--   40%: Design mini-projects
+-   35.0%:  Design mini-projects
--   15%: Final exam
+-   15.0%:  Optional final exam

 Grading is not just a matter of numbers, but also of case-based judgment.
 The instructors reserve the right to adjust grades by up to half a letter grade based on knowledge of your performance not summed up in this tidy formula.

 # Academic Integrity

-Our expectation is that you are generally aware of the need for academic integrity and self-motivated to achieve it.
+Our expectation is that you are generally aware of the need for academic integrity, and are self-motivated to achieve it.
 Issues with academic integrity that have come up in this course in the past have typically arisen because a student was unaware of the specific requirements of [academic integrity at Cornell](https://theuniversityfaculty.cornell.edu/dean/academic-integrity/code-of-academic-integrity/), rather than students trying to "game the system" for their own advantage.
 Some examples of situations encountered include:

 -   Not knowing how to properly cite or use non-academic on-line sources, informal sources such as another student's comments in class, or another person's ideas (as opposed to their words)
 -   Not being aware when doing literature reviews that close paraphrasing of someone else's text is considered a form of plagiarism, even when the original text is cited